The Best Way to Explore Florence for 2 Days: Top Sights and Hidden Gems

 Where to Stay in Florence

 For your 2 days in Florence the historic city centre is the best place to stay, as there are many hotels, bed & breakfasts and flats within walking distance of the main sights.
-Also consider staying in the Oltrarno neighbourhood, which offers a more authentic, local experience and breathtaking views of the Arno River.
+Also consider staying in the Oltrarno neighborhood, which offers a more authentic, local experience and breathtaking views of the Arno River.
 For an unforgettable stay, look out for hotels with views of the Duomo or Ponte Vecchio.

 Essential Tips for Visiting Florence